 Knock Softly...Ask Nicely

-- Steve Myrland
+by Steve Myrland

 I am a self-professed believer in “quality-over-quantity”—in all things.
 This runs contrary to the American ethic.
 As Reinhold Niebuhr noted: “Americans seek a solution to practically every problem in life in quantitative terms.”
 We are culturally hard-wired to ask quantitative questions (How much?
 How fast?
 How far?
 How soon? etc.) rather than consider a valuation system based on the innate quality of things.
 This explains such things as “Lite” beer and why many of our problems (obesity and diabetes to name two) are so intractable.
 “Save money.
 Live better,” is the Walmart way.
 It is a classic bait-and-switch sales-pitch, and it is effective.
 Getting more and paying less has to be better . . . right?